Table of Contents

 2. How should I format my resume?

 If you have a few years of experience as a dog breeder, use the combination resume format, which showcases your relevant skills and work history.
-If you have extensive experience with dog breeding, go with the chronological format, which features an expanded work history that tracks your career progress and achievements.
-If you’re new to this profession, consider a functional layout that focuses on the training and skills you already have, as well as any apprenticeships, internships or non-professional activities (e.g., volunteering at a dog shelter) that show you have the aptitude for the job.
+If you have extensive experience with dog breeding, go with the chronological resume format, which features an expanded work history that tracks your career progress and achievements.
+If you’re new to this profession, consider a functional resume that focuses on the training and skills you already have, as well as any apprenticeships, internships or non-professional activities (e.g., volunteering at a dog shelter) that show you have the aptitude for the job.

 4. How should action verbs be used in your resume?